-Country ownership has been broadly embraced by the international donor community as a critical element of international development aid.
-The U.S. Government’s Millennium Challenge Corporation (MCC) was established in 2004 with three core principles based on lessons previously learned by the development community:
+The international community has broadly embraced country ownership as a critical element of effective development cooperation.
+The U.S. Government’s Millennium Challenge Corporation (MCC) was established in 2004 with a mandate to reduce poverty through economic growth and to implement core operational principles based on decades of experience and evidence from the development community:

-- aid should be delivered with accountability for results.
+- Aid should be delivered transparently and with accountability for results.

-MCC has developed and institutionalized internal processes that can help shift country ownership from a guiding principle to a practical approach.
-While this effort remains a work in progress, the approach has become more systematic and it represents progress towards operationalizing a complex principle.
+MCC has developed and operationalized internal processes to shift country ownership from a guiding principle to a practical approach – that is, putting principles into practice.
+While this effort remains a work in progress, the approach has become more systematized as MCC seeks to operationalize a complex principle.

 In Principle: MCC’s Approach to ‘Country Ownership’

-Development investments are more effective and sustainable when they reflect countries’ own priorities and strengthen governments’ accountability to its citizens.
-This is the starting point for MCC’s approach to country ownership.
-To MCC, however, country ownership is more than this.
-Country ownership is embodied in partnership.
-MCC’s partner countries exercise ownership when, in close consultation with citizens, governments take the lead in setting priorities for MCC investments, implementing MCC-funded programs, and being accountable to domestic stakeholders for making decisions and achieving results.
-This ownership is implemented in partnership with MCC: It takes place within the framework of MCC’s focused mandate; must be consistent with MCC’s standards for accountability, transparency and impact; and draws on MCC’s support and guidance.
+Development investments are more effective and sustainable when they reflect a country’s priorities and strengthen a government’s accountability to its citizens.
+This is simply the starting point for MCC’s approach to country ownership.
+MCC’s partner countries exercise ownership when governments take the lead in setting priorities for MCC investments in close consultation with citizens and civil organizations.
+Locally-led project teams, working under a Millennium Challenge Account, implement MCC-funded programs and are accountable to domestic stakeholders for making decisions and achieving results.
+This ownership takes place within the framework of MCC’s focused mandate; must be consistent with MCC’s standards for accountability, transparency, and impact; and draws on MCC’s support and guidance.

 In Practice: MCC’s Approach to ‘Country Ownership’

 Country ownership is not a new concept.
-It is a core tenet of the aid effectiveness agenda promoted through the Paris Declaration and the Accra Agenda for Action.
-It has been incorporated into donor policy and programming globally for years, and is a centerpiece of the Obama administration’s Global Development Policy.
-MCC was founded at a time when the country ownership principle was emerging as central to the global dialogue on aid effectiveness.
+It is a core tenet of the aid effectiveness agenda promoted through the Paris Declaration, the Accra Agenda for Action, the Busan Partnership Agreement, and the Nairobi Outcome Document.
+It has been incorporated into development policy and programming around the world and has been a centerpiece of the U.S. approach to global development for more than a decade.
+MCC was founded at a time when the principle of country ownership was emerging as an important foundation in the global dialogue on aid effectiveness.
 MCC’s founders explicitly built into its model authorities and approaches to enhance strong and mutually accountable partnerships with compact countries.
-These include:
+These approaches include:

 - Selectivity.
-MCC partners with poor countries that have a proven track record in good governance and policies that support economic growth and effective use of development assistance.
-With this as a starting point, MCC can pursue a fairly aggressive approach to country ownership, giving partner countries significant responsibility in prioritizing investments, implementing programs, and being accountable for results.
+MCC partners with poor countries that have performed relatively well on policies that support economic growth and the effective use of development assistance.
+This starting point permits MCC to pursue an ambitious approach to country ownership, giving partner countries significant responsibility in planning and executing projects and being held accountable for results.

 - Focused mandate.
 MCC’s mandate is clear: to support poverty reduction through economic growth.
-This puts clear parameters around the country ownership principle.
-MCC’s partners have significant influence in setting priorities for MCC investments, provided that proposed projects are consistent with MCC standards for cost-effective investments that raise incomes for beneficiaries.
+This defines limits around the country ownership principle.
+MCC’s partners have significant influence in setting program priorities as long as proposed projects are consistent with MCC standards for cost-effective investments that raise incomes for beneficiaries.

 - Flexibility.
-MCC is not subject to sector earmarks or directives.
-This means that MCC has the freedom to work in sectors that matter most for countries’ growth and poverty reduction, and to support investments that are priorities for partner country governments, citizens, civil society, and the private sector, and promise the best returns in terms of increased incomes for beneficiaries.
+By grounding its decisions in evidence and analysis, MCC has the autonomy to support investments and work in sectors that matter most for countries’ economic growth and poverty reduction.
+These are shared priorities for partner country governments, citizens, civil society, and the private sector and promise the best returns in terms of increased incomes for beneficiaries.

 - Five-year funding.
 MCC has the authority to commit five years of funding up front.
-This is important for country ownership because it makes funding predictable.
-At the outset, MCC partner countries know how much funding is committed, for what purposes, and what period of time, so governments can better plan their own development strategies and budgets.
-Five-year funding also enables MCC to support partner countries’ priorities for long-term growth investments, and gives local politicians the time and political courage necessary to implement tough policy reforms that support impact and sustainability.
+This is important for country ownership, because it makes funding predictable.
+From the outset of a program, MCC partner countries know the level of funding committed, the projects in which it will be invested, and the length of time over which it will be expended.
+This allows governments to plan their development strategies and budgets.
+Five-year funding also enables MCC to support partner countries’ priorities for longer-term investments, and provides the time and space necessary to implement tough policy and institutional reforms that support impact and sustainability.

 - Transparency.
 For partner country governments and citizens to really “own” development investments, they need information about what donors are doing.
-For all compact programs, MCC publishes economic analyses that inform investment decisions, five-year budgets, expected results, data on ongoing program progress, and findings of independent impact evaluations as programs complete.
-MCC expects transparency from its partners as well, and each publishes information on implementation progress and procurement opportunities.
+For all compact programs, MCC publishes the economic analyses that inform investment decisions, five-year program budgets, expected results, data on ongoing program progress, and the findings of independent impact evaluations as programs are completed.
+MCC expects transparency from its partners, who publish information on implementation progress and procurement opportunities.
 This transparency empowers citizens to hold governments and donors accountable for how development resources are used and what results they achieve.